Judge orders billionaire Rennert, holding company to pay back $213 mln

-NEW YORK, Aug 20 (Reuters) - Billionaire investor Ira Rennert failed to persuade a federal judge to throw out a jury verdict finding him liable for looting his now-defunct magnesium company to build one of the country’s most expensive homes, on the east end of Long Island, New York.
+NEW YORK (Reuters) - Billionaire investor Ira Rennert failed to persuade a federal judge to throw out a jury verdict finding him liable for looting his now-defunct magnesium company to build one of the country’s most expensive homes, on the east end of Long Island, New York.

 U.S. District Judge Alison Nathan in Manhattan on Thursday upheld all but $1 million of a $214 million award against the mining mogul and his holding company Renco Group Inc, and in favor of the trustee for bankrupt Magnesium Corp of America.